7Mayuri/kong-gateway/README.md

 Documentation: [Implementation report](docs/implementation-report.md)

-Kong runs in DB-less mode, which means it does not use a separate database to store its configuration.
-At startup, Kong loads `kong/kong.yml`.
-This file defines the backend service, routes, consumers, and plugins, so the application is registered behind the gateway from one version-controlled configuration file.
-The Kong Admin API is available for status and inspection, but it is not used to create these objects at runtime.
+Kong runs in DB-less mode, so it does not use a separate database to store its configuration.
+At startup, Kong loads `kong/kong.yml`, which defines the backend service, routes, consumers, and plugins in one version-controlled configuration file.

 ## Prerequisites